(Updated June 2025)

-Which brings us to the Garmin Fēnix 8—a beast not content with counting steps but demanding you conquer a mountain before breakfast.
+So, the Garmin fēnix 8, for me, is a beast not content with counting steps but demanding you conquer a mountain before breakfast.

 There are smartwatches.
 There are adventure watches.
-And then there’s the Garmin Fēnix 8—a wrist-mounted slab of arrogance that seems genuinely convinced you’re about to solo Kilimanjaro before your morning espresso.
+And then there’s the Garmin fēnix 8, what I call a wrist-mounted slab of arrogance that seems genuinely convinced you’re about to solo Kilimanjaro before your morning espresso.

-At £1,039, it’s about as subtle as a sledgehammer in a salad bar.
-You could spend that on a long weekend in Cornwall.
+It’s about as subtle as a sledgehammer in a salad bar.
+As expensive as a long weekend in Cornwall.
 But Cornwall won’t tell you your lactate threshold or guide you out of a whiteout using military-grade GPS.
-The Fēnix 8 will.
+The fēnix 8 will.
 And it won’t even flinch.

 Charging isn’t part of the routine.
 It’s more of a quarterly event.